US freelancer: Solo 401(k) or SEP IRA for retirement?

 - Does an autopilot monthly plan create more margin than a tax-time lump sum when income is uneven?

-- How much of your retirement budget is covered by Social Security versus your portfolio?
+- How much of later retirement spending is covered by Social Security versus the portfolio?

 How the costs are planned